Bound States in the Continuum Realized in the One-Dimensional Two-Particle Hubbard Model with an Impurity

 The model we investigate consists of two identical spinless bosons (or two spin-$\frac{1}{2}$ fermions in the spin singlet space) in a one-dimensional infinite lattice.
 A defect is located at $x=0$, leading to a local potential $V$.
-The two particles interact through a on-site interaction $U$.
-The wave function of the two particles is denoted as $f(x_1,x_2)$, with $-\infty \leq x_{1,2}\leq +\infty$ being integers.
-The exchange symmetry requires $f(x_1,x_2)=f(x_2,x_1)$ for bosons, which we shall consider in the following (the fermionic case is completely analogous).
-The Hamiltonian is defined by its action on the wave function
+The two particles interact through an on-site interaction $U$.
+The (orbital) wave function of the two particles is denoted as $f(x_1,x_2)$, with $-\infty \leq x_{1,2}\leq +\infty$ being integers.
+The exchange symmetry requires $f(x_1,x_2)=f(x_2,x_1)$.
+The Hamiltonian is defined by its action on a wave function

-Here $V$ is the value of the impurity potential while $U$ is the on-site interaction between the two particles, with the hopping strength set to unity.
-Here it should be stressed that in the absence of impurity potential or particle-particle interaction, the model is simply solvable.
+Here $V<0$ \cite{why} is the value of the impurity potential while $U$ is the on-site interaction between the two particles, with the hopping strength set to unity.
+It should be stressed that in the absence of impurity potential or particle-particle interaction, the model is solvable.
 However, in the presence of both impurity and interaction, it becomes nonintegrable even in the two-particle sector.
-By the unitary transform $f(x_1,x_2)\rightarrow (-)^{x_1+x_2}f(x_1,x_2)$, we can see that the eigenvalues and eigenstates of a Hamiltonian with parameters $(V,U)$ are related to those of a Hamiltonian with parameters $(-V,-U)$ in a simple way.
-Therefore, in the following we shall confine ourselves to the attractive case $V<0$.